TakutoYoshikai/portfolio-github/README.md

 # portfolio-github

-This is Takuto Yoshikai's portfolio of github only.
+This is Takuto Yoshikai's portfolio of Github.

 My official portfolio website is this↓